NofarCarmeli/MinTriangulationsEnumeration/README.md

 Flag name: alg.
 The heuristic used for generating a single minimal triangulation.
 Options are: mcs, degree, fill.
 Default is mcs.
-* msc - using MCS-M algorithm.
+* mcs - using MCS-M algorithm.
 * lb - using LB-Triang algorithm with no heuristic for the order of vertices (faster than the following two).
 * degree - using LB-Triang algorithm with min-degree heuristic for the order of vertices.
 * initalDegree - using LB-Triang algorithm, determining the order of vertices up-front by the min-degree.